 However, more companies today are leaning toward providing employees with a blanket 20-25 days of PTO per year.
 This means you can use your paid time off for whatever you need.
 Whether you’ve contracted the flu or you’re going on your honeymoon, you don’t need to specify the reason.

 Some companies even have unlimited PTO, which is a strong recruiting tool for top talent.

 When sick employees stay home, everyone benefits.
-First of all, if you don’t take that sick day when you need it, that little sniffle could turn into an all-out cold … or worse!
+If you don’t take that sick day when you need it, that little sniffle could turn into an all-out cold … or worse!
 Any rational boss would rather have you stay home for a day rather than lose you for a week.
 Additionally, if you’re home, you’ll be keeping your germs away from your boss and your colleagues.
 So make sure you’re aware of your sick leave policy, and use it appropriately.

-Do some digging on your company’s website, talk to your manager or HR rep. It’s important to know what benefits your organization has to offer.
-By educating yourself now you’ll know how to use your “time” wisely when you need to.
+Do some digging on your company’s website or talk to your manager or HR rep. It’s important to know what benefits your organization has to offer.
+By educating yourself now, you’ll know how to use your time wisely when you need to.